 What’s so great about consumer proposals and bankruptcy?

-The best part about these two debt relief options are that they can improve your financial situation almost immediately upon filing.
+The best part about these two debt relief options is that they can improve your financial situation almost immediately upon filing.
 You see, in Canada, consumer proposals and bankruptcies are legal processes that protect you from your creditors.

-So the moment you file a consumer proposal or bankruptcy, an automatic stay of proceedings takes place.
+So the moment you file a consumer proposal or bankruptcy, an automatic Stay of Proceedings takes place.
 This means that your creditors must not contact you directly to recover the debts you owe.
 It puts an end to collection calls, wage garnishments, frozen bank accounts, and lawsuits.